Klimentiya/cse15l-lab-reports/LabReport3.md

 The option `-i` with grep ignores the case when searching for phrases/words in files.
 Generally, grep is case sensitive.
 The command :` grep -i "phrase/word" files`

 ![Image](Lab3_biomed5.png)
+> In the first line I run `grep` without using the `-i` option.
+Since `grep` is case sensitive, there are no matches found for `BaSe PaIR` in any of the text files in the `biomed` directory.
+In the following command, I have used the` -i `option so `grep` ignores case sensitivity and searches for `BaSe PaIR` in all the text files in the biomed directory.
+Since `grep -i` is not case sensitive, multiple matches of the phrase `base pair` were found in many text files.